 For the meat filling, most chefs use shredded tuna, chicken or salmon blended in with mayonnaise.
-They then add layer upon layer of hard boiled eggs, avocado, and olives.
+They then add layer upon layer of hard-boiled eggs, avocado (palta in Spanish), and olives.
 The top layer is always more of the base mash.

 Causa is always served cold, usually as a side or salad with a meal.

 Vegetarian Friendly: If prepared with a protein substitute